MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/create-kubernetes-cluster.md

    When you're finished, select **Next**.

 4. In the **Authentication** step, select whether you'd like to enable Active Directory authentication.
-If you choose to enable this feature, you will need to provide information such as your API Server service principal name, a Keytab file, and a cluster admin group or user name.
+If you choose to enable this feature, you'll need to provide information such as your API Server service principal name, a Keytab file, and a cluster admin group or user name.
 When you're finished, select **Next**.

 5. Specify your network configuration on the **Networking** page.
 You can either select an existing virtual network or create a new one by clicking on **Add network interface**.
 If you select the **Flannel** container network interface (CNI), keep in mind that only Windows or hybrid clusters are supported.
-Once **Flannel** is set, it cannot be changed, and the cluster will not support any network policy.
-If the **Calico** CNI is selected, note that it is not needed to support Calico Network Policy and Calico will be the default option for your network policy under **Security**.
+Once **Flannel** is set, it can't be changed, and the cluster won't support any network policy.
+If the **Calico** CNI is selected, it isn't needed to support Calico Network Policy and Calico will be the default option for your network policy under **Security**.
 When complete, select **Next: Review + Create**.

     The following image illustrates the static IP configuration settings: